-John is a retired Chief Executive in the NHS sector and was formerly a Medical Director and Consultant Psychiatrist who has proven leadership and strategic planning skills.
-He is also an experienced executive coach.
+John is a retired NHS Chief Executive and a former Medical Director and Consultant Psychiatrist.
+He has proven leadership and strategic planning skills and is also an experienced executive coach.

-Steve is a Fellow of the CIPD, is CPD qualified and has a Masters in Law with over 30 years of experience of HR management within the NHS.
-He has a particular interest and expertise in employee relations matters, organisational change and employment law.
+Steve is a Fellow of the CIPD, is CPD qualified and has a Master’s degree in Law.
+He has over 30 years’ experience of NHS HR management.
+He’s especially skilled and interested in employee relations matters, organisational change and employment law.

-Bill has worked in the charity sector throughout his career including roles in the Citizens Advice Bureau, NACRO, and for 11 years until 2014 as Chief Executive of Welsh mental health charity Hafal where he still works part-time as a senior consultant.
-Bill is also a Trustee of Bipolar UK.
-In 2015 Bill was awarded an M.B.E. for services to mental health service users and carers.
+Bill has worked in the charity sector throughout his career.
+He’s had roles in the Citizens Advice Bureau, NACRO, and for 11 years until 2014 he was Chief Executive of Welsh mental health charity Hafal, where he still works part-time as a senior consultant.
+Bill is also a trustee of Bipolar UK.
+In 2015 he was awarded an MBE for services to mental health service users and carers.

 Stacey has worked in housing for 12 years, specialising in housing management, welfare reform and strategic housing positions.
 Stacey has a real passion for ensuring that everyone lives in a safe and secure home and has opportunities to learn, develop and better themselves.
 Stacey currently works for Cadwyn Housing Association as the Housing Manager, and previously worked for First Choice Housing and Cardiff Council.
 She is a member of the Chartered Institute of Housing and has a Bachelor of Science Degree with Honours in Housing Policy and Practice.